shiyiwen/shiyiwen.github.io/project/index.md

 It is an ASP.NET Web Forms application to manage the scanning log.<br>
 I implement following parts:

-- A GridView to insert, edit and delete records of scaning log.
-- Implemented A GridView to insert, update, delete and validate records of scanning log.
+- A GridView to insert, update, delete and validate records of scanning log.

 <img src="image/logsheet.jpg" id="mainImg3" class="mainImgStyle">